arun-singh-011/arun-singh-011/README.md

 - 📱 Creating mobile experiences with **React Native**
 - 🔧 10+ months of hands-on development, turning ideas into production-ready apps
 - ☕ Coffee + code = productivity
-- 🤝 Open to collaborate on interesting, impactful tech projects
+- 🤝 Open to collaborating on interesting, impactful tech projects
 - 🔍 Believe in building in public and learning by doing

 ---